-are capable of clearing light snow from sidewalks and small driveways.
+Electric snow blowers are capable of clearing light snow (less than 12 inches) from sidewalks and small driveways.
 These extremely lightweight machines are commonly used on decks and steps where larger gas-powered models simply don’t fit.

-Best of all, electric snow blowers are maintenance free, eliminating the need for oil changes and fill-ups.
+Electric snow blowers are virtually maintenance-free and eliminate the need for oil changes or fill-ups.
 All you need is a cold weather extension cord and an electrical outlet and you'll be clearing your driveway in seconds.

-Since the auger actually contacts the ground, you should not use a single stage snow thrower on gravel surfaces, unless your goal is to hurl small rocks at your neighbors.
+Since the auger paddles actually make contact with the ground, you should not use a single stage snow thrower on gravel surfaces, or you'll risk injury to others or damage to your driveway.

-Though single-stage snow blower models vary across brands, most are typically 18- 22 inches wide and meant to handle snowfalls up to 8-12 inches.
-The most limiting factor, however, is their height – not the width.
+Though single-stage snow blower models vary across brands, most are typically 18-22 inches wide and meant to handle snowfalls up to 8-12 inches.
+The most limiting factor, however, is their height—not the width.
 If you’re frequently battling 12-inch snow drifts, a single-stage snowblower won't be powerful enough; you'll need a 2 or 3-stage instead.

 The auger on a two-stage snow blower doesn't touch the ground, so they can be used on gravel and concrete.
 Plus, they feature taller buckets capable of tearing through the snow drifts and pile-ups at the end of your driveway or mailbox.

 If you need to clear large, deep expanses of snow, you’ll appreciate the wider and more powerful two-stage snowblower.

-If the city plow leaves frozen compacted heaps of snow at the end of your driveway, this machine will crush through the frozen wall of snow and ice while launching it 50 feet away.
+If a snow plow leaves frozen, compacted walls of snow at the end of your driveway, this machine will plow through 20+ inches high heaps while launching it 50 feet away.